 Open an OpenDocument Spreadsheet in Excel

-Note When you open an OpenDocument Spreadsheet file in Excel, it might not have the same formatting as it did in the original application it was created in.
+Note When you open an OpenDocument Spreadsheet file in Excel 2007, it might not have the same formatting as it did in the original application it was created in.
 This is because of the differences between applications that use the OpenDocument Format.

-Save an Excel worksheet in OpenDocument Spreadsheet format
+Save an Excel file in OpenDocument Spreadsheet format

-Important If you want to keep an Excel version of your file, you need to save the file as an Excel worksheet, for example in the .xlsx file format, and then save it again in the OpenDocument Spreadsheet (.ods) format.
+Important If you want to keep an Excel version of your file, you must first save the file as an Excel file, for example in the .xlsx file format, and then save it again in the OpenDocument Spreadsheet (.ods) format.

 Learn more about the OpenDocument Format